keventmesh/eventing-platform-architecture/README.md

 # Offering Eventing as a platform capability using Knative Eventing with Apache Kafka

-Reference architecture on offering Eventing capabilities in Kubernetes or OpenShift as a platform team using Knative Eventing with Apache Kafka.
+Reference architecture for offering Eventing capabilities in Kubernetes or OpenShift as a platform team using Knative Eventing with Apache Kafka.

 ## Installation on OpenShift